Verbal Reasoning Test

 What do Verbal Reasoning Tests assess?

-Verbal reasoning tests are one of the most commonly used aptitude tests that come up during a job application.
-Our Verbal Reasoning test is a psychometric assessment that provides you or your organisation with information about a candidate’s verbal reasoning skills.
+Verbal Reasoning Tests are one of the most common aptitude tests that come up during a job application.
+Our verbal reasoning test is a psychometric assessment that provides you or your organisation with information about a candidate’s verbal reasoning skills.

-Verbal reasoning tests are designed to assess a candidate’s ability to evaluate the logic of various kinds of arguments.
-Candidates are presented with series of short passages of text, each of which includes four statements.
-The test is particularly useful in jobs that require good written and / or language skills.
+Verbal reasoning tests are designed to assess a candidate’s ability to understand and evaluate concepts and problems expressed in words.
+Candidates are presented with series of short passages of text, each of which includes 4 statements.
+The test is particularly useful in jobs that require good written or spoken communication skills.

-Typical roles that would use our an Verbal Reasoning test:
+Typical roles that would use our verbal reasoning test:

 - - Graduates